calvinstephen487-oss/Portfolio--my-projects-/README.md

-# Calvin Stephen - Cloud & DevOps Portfolio
+# Calvin Stephen - Projects Portfolio

 Hi!
 I'm Calvin Stephen, a passionate cloud and DevOps professional with experience in AWS, Azure, and Terraform.
 This portfolio highlights some of my key projects demonstrating automation, cloud infrastructure, and web hosting skills.